-NOTE: This sample MOI is intended to convey the minimum information to be included to support an immediate suspension for inhumane handling or slaughter.
-It is recognized that on a "case by case" basis and through discussions held with the District Office/DVMS, that an MOI may contain more detail to describe the facts and the basis for taking the suspension action.
+NOTE: This sample NR is intended to convey the inspector's observations, which will be used by the District to support an enforcement action for inhumane handling or slaughter.
+It is recognized that on a "case-by-case" basis and through discussions held with the District Office or DVMS, that an NR may contain more detail to describe the facts and the basis for taking the enforcement action.
+All egregious humane handling noncompliance shall now be documented with a humane handling noncompliance record (HHNR).
+PLEASE NOTE- this is a change from the prior practice of issuing an MOI for egregious humane handling noncompliance, which subsequently resulted in enforcement actions.

-"SAMPLE" - MEMORANDUM OF INTERVIEW REGARDING ISSUANCE OF NOIE FOR AN EGREGIOUS SITUATION OF INHUMANE HANDLING OR SLAUGHTER
+"SAMPLE" - NONCOMPLIANCE RECORD REGARDING AN NOIE FOR AN EGREGIOUS SITUATION OF INHUMANE HANDLING OR SLAUGHTER